 - Home Buyer’s Education Course and Applicant Orientation

-- Before you write an offer to purchase a home, your agent will send the details of the offer to your processor/packager
+- Before you write an offer to purchase a home, your Realtor (Da'Wayne Watkins in NorthEast Ohio) will send the details of the offer to your processor/packager

 - Once USDA receives the contract, they will send the Initial Loan Estimate and supporting documents to the buyer directly.

 - Buyer selects Home Inspector (We used Millard Home Inspectors in NorthEast Ohio and they were FANTASTIC) – must be ASHI or NAHI certified.
 All documents below must be sent to processor/packager.